 How do I book an appointment online?

 You can log in through the Health Myself Portal.
 If you are not registered, that’s ok; there is a link right below the phone number on our home page.
 In order to book an appointment, you must have a family physician at Shoreline.
 You will be guided through a step by step process to book a telehealth appointment.

-I am having issues with Pomelo (formerly known as Health Myself) and setting up the account/ or two people using same email address/ or I can’t remember my password.
+I am having issues with Pomelo (formerly known as Health Myself).
 How do I get support with this?

 Why can’t I get my prescription refilled without an appointment/why has my prescription that was sent from my pharmacy not been filled yet?

 We know this is hard but we do not refill prescriptions without an appointment with a Physician.
 A medical review is necessary.
 Your doctor gives you the amount of medication needed to get you to the next appointment that he or she feels is necessary to check in with you again.
 This just means that you have to identify when you are going to run out and plan a visit in advance of that.

 Our staff will not take refill requests over the phone, nor do we respond to pharmacies faxed requests asking for a renewal of your prescriptions.
 Please understand that due to the volume of patients requiring prescriptions we cannot possibly address these requests outside of a scheduled appointment with a physician.
 Please note that if you are going to run out before your appointment, your pharmacist can provide an emergency extension of your medications.

 When is my specialist appointment, my imaging study?

 Due to COVID-19, all tests and specialist wait times are longer than previous.
 When a referral is sent off to a specialist or to the radiology department, it is their office that books that appointment.

 We often receive notice that they have received the referral, but we do not always know when the appointment is going to be.